 Mesa Verde survived the brutal drought better than most settlements, likely due to their adaptive farming practices developed in the late days of the Pueblo I period.
 During Pueblo III, Mesa Verdean villages expanded with multi-story developments that lasted up to two hundred years each, their pottery decoration became more elaborate, and their population and economy grew steadily, reaching 22,000 people by 1200 CE.
 Prosperity in a climate of scarcity can be dangerous.
 From 1150 to 1300, a series of stone towers connected by secret tunnels were constructed in Mesa Verde, and nearby archeology has revealed burned villages, battle wounded remains, and at least one seeming massacre.

-In many ways, the end of Pueblo culture arrived in 1250.
+The end of Pueblo culture arrived in 1250.
 The drought of 1130 was just a prelude, and 120 years later the already delicate climate collapsed region-wide.
 Lack of rain killed off the maize that the entire region depended on, and while previous migrations had ebbed and flowed between settlements, by 1260 the population was starving and fleeing en masse.
 The exodus was so swift that Mesa Verde was left fully stocked with cookware, tools, and clothing.
-While their towers may have defended against intruders, it seems that violence in those last years, violence had erupted in and between the Mesa Verde villages themselves, and by 1300 the Four Corners was empty.
+While their towers defended against intruders, in those last years violence erupted in and between the Mesa Verde villages, and by 1300 the Four Corners was empty.
 Ghost towns and empty cliff homes left open to the wind.

 We don't have clear evidence for how many ancestral Puebloans survived that final drought, or where exactly they went, but we do know that the black-on-white pottery, in its severe geometric beauty, reappeared in archeological sites near the Rio Chama river, the Pajarito Plateau, and eventually Santa Fe, where you can find it produced to this day.